denizarsan/marquez-web/README.md

 npm start
 ```

-The app will be running on the following link
+The app will be running on the following address
 ```
-localhost:8000/app/index.html
+localhost:8000
 ```

 ## License